 Accented by a sports theme, the Billiards Room features two large billiards tables.
 There are portraits on the walls that highlight famous boxers from the 19th century.

 Nowadays, this room is most commonly used as the gathering area for groomsmen before a wedding.

 The Burges Chapel was inspired by the Church of the Holy Sepulchre in Jerusalem.
 As a result, to visit the small private chapel you must wear provided slippers to enter the glass-floored sanctuary.

-Parties interested in any aspects of the private tour should contact Mount Stuart directly to customize an itinerary.
+Parties interested in any aspect of the private tour should contact Mount Stuart directly to customize an itinerary.
 The staff will assist in personalizing any visit to the house based on your passions and desires.
-Arrange private packages and events by emailing [email protected]
+Arrange private packages and events by emailing firstname.lastname@example.org.

 Where to Stay

 Mount Stuart: The Heather Lodge is the original gatehouse for the Mount Stuart Estate.
 We stayed in this charming Scottish cottage during our visit to the Isle of Bute.
 Unfortunately, the lodge is no longer available.
 However, another wonderful property that can be rented on the Mount Stuart Estate is the Kennels, a rental home that oozes charm!